stoychevvasko/Telerik-Academy-Homeworks---2016-2017/Module 2/Databases/07. Intro-to-SQL/README.md

-## Structured Query Language (SQL)
+## 07. Intro to SQL
 ### _Homework_

-1. What is SQL?
+#### 01. What is SQL?
 What is DML?
 What is DDL?
 Recite the most important SQL commands.
   * **SQL** - **Structured Query Language** is a domain-specific language used in programming and designed for managing data held in a relational database management system (*RDBMS*), or for stream processing in a relational data stream management system (*RDSMS*).
 SQL allows defining and modifying the database schema, also searching and modifying table data.
     SQL includes the DML and DDL sub-languages within its formal body.